 The Technology Acceptance Model (TAM) framework confirms that both perceived usefulness and perceived ease of use strongly influence AI adoption.
 Respondents acknowledge that AI tools not only enhance the accuracy of academic writing but also free cognitive resources for higher-order tasks such as critical thinking, experimental design, and interdisciplinary collaboration.
 These benefits align with global trends where AI is no longer an optional support mechanism but a strategic necessity for competitive and innovative research.

-Nevertheless, the study underscores the importance of mindful and ethical integration of AI in academia.
 While AI can streamline processes, overreliance without critical human oversight risks issues of academic integrity, authorship attribution, and methodological transparency.
+The synergy between human intellect and AI capability offers unprecedented opportunities for advancing research output, accelerating discovery, and fostering inclusive participation in the global scientific community.
+By investing in both the technological infrastructure and the human skills necessary to leverage AI responsibly, academia can maximize the productivity-enhancing potential of AI while safeguarding scholarly standards.
 Therefore, sustainable adoption must be underpinned by training, institutional support, and clear ethical guidelines.

-Ultimately, the synergy between human intellect and AI capability offers unprecedented opportunities for advancing research output, accelerating discovery, and fostering inclusive participation in the global scientific community.
-By investing in both the technological infrastructure and the human skills necessary to leverage AI responsibly, academia can maximize the productivity-enhancing potential of AI while safeguarding scholarly standards.

 Recommendations

+As far as the findings are concerned, the implications of this research could be experienced in capacity building, institutional access, ethical frameworks, infrastructure development, collaboration and innovation.

 Capacity-Building and Training

 Universities and research institutions should organize regular workshops, seminars, and short courses to equip faculty, researchers, and students with practical skills for using AI tools in academic writing and research.
-Training should emphasize not only technical use but also ethical considerations and critical evaluation of AI-generated outputs.

 Institutional Access to AI Resources